alexch/codelikethis/public/projects/portfolio_page.md

 This should exist, and better yet *persist* across all other pages of your site.

 * Build a "Nav Bar" using a consistent UI on each page, with links to the various other pages of your portfolio.
-* Style the navbar using Flexbox or another [CSS navbar technique](/lessons/responsive_layout/navigation) to that it can be seen on various screen sizes.
+* Style the navbar using Flexbox or another [CSS navbar technique](/lessons/responsive_layout/navigation) so that it can be seen on various screen sizes.

 ##### Example Navigation Elements